Digital-Waters/WaterMonitorDevice/README.md

 There is nothing too small.
 If you see any spelling or grammar errors, or no documentation at all, please feel free to create an issues and submit a pull request.
 All contributions / pull requests will need to be approved by Digital Waters engineering.

-Please introduce yourself in our repo Discussions board!
+Also, feel free to introduce yourself in a comment or in our repo Discussions board!
 We'd love to connect and collaborate with like-minded people.
 Don't be a stranger :D

 ## Testing the Camera Code on Raspberry Pi Zero 2 W
 Before uploading the cam_code make sure the pi is tested for the camera module and working